 Chana Chaat Recipe is a light and refreshing Indian salad that's perfect for summers.
 This chana chaat recipe is very easy and can be easily adapted with different ingredients.

 So, it's crazy hot and no one really wants to cook, amiright?
 But we can't exactly go hungry, can we?
 Worry not, I have the perfect solution to all your summer blues about standing in the kitchen and cooking!!
+Also try this Fruit Salad with Condensed Milk, if you're after a sweet dessert.

 This chana chaat recipe is perfectly delicious (and healthy!!!), involves no cooking and is literally ready in 15 minutes.
 Also, you can add in ingredients or take them out, and just basically do whatever you feel like, because this recipe is foolproof and super delicious no matter how you make it!